Royal guard: Institution and tasks

 Royal guards have historically comprised both purely ceremonial units serving in close proximity to the monarch, as well as regiments from all arms, forming a designated substantial elite and intended for active service as part of the army.
 An example of the first category would include the Tropas de la Casa Real of the Spanish monarchy prior to 1930, comprising halberderos and a mounted escort.
 Examples of the second would include the Imperial Guards of the Russian and German Empires prior to 1917–18.

-Monarchs frequently modeled their royal guards upon those of fellow rulers.
+Monarchs frequently modelled their royal guards upon those of fellow rulers.
 Thus, Napoleon I's Garde Imperiale was imitated by his opponent Alexander I of Russia, his Bourbon successor Louis XVIII, and his nephew Napoleon III.
 The modern Garderegiment Grenadiers en Jagers regiment of the Netherlands and the Escorte Royale of Belgium retain features of uniform and other distinctions that can be traced back to Napoleonic influences.